OneRaynyDay/oneraynyday.github.io/_posts/2018-08-30-Bighead-XNORNet.md

 The above instruction takes the first bit of the next eight single precision floating points and packs them into a single byte.
 This is exactly what we need in order to pack the data.

 We also make sure that the container of which we use to pack the data is aligned.
 We use the `xsimd::aligned_allocator<std::uint8_t, 32>` to align the pointer of our array so that  the condition `std::reinterpret_cast<intptr_t>(ptr) % 32` is always true for any bitmap we use.
-We need aligned instructions so that we can have safe loading for our consequent instructions below.
+We need aligned instructions so that we can have **safe loading for our consequent instructions below**.
 (Note that aligned vs. unaligned instructions for loading may have very marginal difference depending on the architecture, but we decided to force alignment regardless)

 #### Vectorized xnors